Life

 Chess pieces against a bright yellow background.

 But if school children and families play chess, what makes it so hard to master?
-Chess features millions of possible move combinations, with players constantly needing to think two to five steps ahead.
+One of the reasons that chess is one of the hardest games to learn, let alone perfect, is that it features millions of possible move combinations, with players constantly needing to think two to five steps ahead, sometimes more.
 Even with your moves mapped out, you need to be ready to adapt and react at a moment’s notice.
-Much like poker players, chess masters can bluff and use misdirection to distract their opponents and catch them off-guard.
+This is why so many chess players study the strategies and tactics used by some of the best players in the world, like those used by grandmasters.
+But it takes a lot more than knowing the game to win it.
+Like poker players, chess masters also expertly bluff their opponents and use misdirection to distract them and catch them off-guard.

 The goal of chess is to trap your opponent’s king and force them into a checkmate.
 To do this, you move strategically across the board to get closer to and compromise your opponent’s king.
 Each type of chess piece has its own way of moving.
 No piece other than the knight and castling can jump over another piece.
 A piece is captured when you take its place on a square.